5 Easy Tips to Making Out of This World Mini Moo Business Cards

 What Stuff To Include On the Back?

-DISCOUNT OFFER: Get 10% Off Your First Moo Oder by Using My Referral Code!
-My latest card design is below with a fab glowing Tardi, my avatar, QR Code, & I ordered 200 in a glossy finish.
+My latest card design is below with a fab glowing Tardis, my avatar, QR Code, & I ordered 200 in a glossy finish.

 UPDATE: Want more graphic design tips for a slick sleek look?
 Check out my Digital Image Factory post & Slideshare!